sina-programer/Password_Killer/README.md

 # Password_Killer

 ## About the program:
-You can kill(remove) the login password for the current user easily!<br>
+You can kill(remove) the login password for each user easily!<br>
-just run the app as an administrator
+just run the app as an administrator and select a user to start process

 ### Features:
-- Kill(remove) the login password for the current user
+- Kill(remove) the login password for each user

 ### Notes:
 - This program only works on Windows OS